 Typically composed of a layer of EPS (expanded polystyrene), XPS (extruded polystyrene), or polyurethane foam sandwiched between oriented strand board panels, SIPs can provide R-values for walls, floors, and roofs ranging from 14 to 58, depending on panel thickness and composition.
 SIPs also are manufactured to spec, which means there’s little waste and potential labor savings over traditional stick-frame construction.

 However, working with structural insulated panels does have its challenges, especially for first-time users.
-To help shed some light on the common problem areas, we’ve asked Frank Kiesecker of SIPs manufacturer ACH Foam Technologies, Denver, to provide key tips and do’s and don’ts when working with the technology.
+To help shed some light on common problem areas, we asked Frank Kiesecker of SIPs manufacturer ACH Foam Technologies, in Denver, to provide key tips and do’s and don’ts when working with the technology.
 Kiesecker offers the following advice:

 In addition, during the design phase, it’s important to determine whether there are any equipment needs for the installation of the panels.
 If the project specifies roof panels or wall or floor panels larger than 8x8 feet, a forklift or crane may be required for installation.

 - Frequently Asked Questions About Structural Insulated Panels

 - Moisture-Control Techniques for Wood-Framed Homes

 2. Organize the panels for installation

 Proper storage, weather protection, and handling will make the installation process more efficient.
 Store the panels on a level spot, no closer than three inches to the ground.
 Organize the panels by the sequence in which they will be installed (that is, first floor separately from the second floor), and make sure they’re covered with a breathable protective tarp to keep them dry.